davy7125/polyphone/en/manual/soundfont-editor/tools/instrument-tools.md

 ### Natural release {#doc_release}

-This tool creates automatically a release for each division of the instrument.
+This tool creates a release for each division of the instrument.
 Release times are computed taking into account the first two parameters and a pitch modification may be added by using the third one.